Poets and Playwrights of Negritude|

 ||Fulfills a Major Requirement for: (FRST-MN)(FRST)(RMST)

 Works of Leon Laleau, Carl Brouard, Emile Roumer, Rene Depestre.
 Leon Damas, Selections from PIGMENTS Aime Cesaire, CAHIER D'UN RETOUR AU PAYS NATAL, selections from LES ARMES MIRACULEUSES et al Leopold Senghor, Selections from CHANTS D'OMBRE, HOSTIES NOIRES, and NOCTURNES Guy Tirolien, Selections from BALLES D'OR Malick Fall, Selections from RELIEFS David Diop, Selections from COUPS DE PILON Seydou Badian, LA MORT DE CHAKA Aime Cesaire, LA TRAGEDIE DU ROI CHRISTOPHE Bernard Dadie, MONSIEUR THOGO-GNINI Eugene Dervain, LA REINE SCELERATE Daniel Boukmann, CHANTS POUR HATER LA MORT DU TEMPS DES ORPHEES Other selected texts.

 One final paper; several short papers including one oral report.

 |Additional Requirements and/or Comments: |

-While any student who has completed FREN 215 (with a minimum grade of B) or has placed out of FREN 215 through the placement test may sign up for this course, it is an advanced course intended for students who have already taken two courses in French beyond 215 or already studied abroad in a French-speaking country.
+While any student who has completed FREN215 (with a minimum grade of B) or has placed out of FREN215 through the placement test may sign up for this course, it is an introductory course intended for students who have just completed 215 or not taken more than one course in French beyond 215 and not yet studied abroad in a French-speaking country.